-At September 30, 2007, based upon the most recent actuarial valuation, the VI's pension plan assets were 59% of the accrued pension benefit liability, indicating the plan was slightly more than half funded, and an indicator of potential long-term cash demands to fund the future needs of the plan.
-The funded portion of the plan has remained relatively constant in the past few periods.
+At September 30, 2008, based upon the most recent actuarial valuation, the VI's pension plan assets were 54% of the accrued pension benefit liability, indicating the plan was slightly more than half funded, and an indicator of potential long-term cash demands to fund the future needs of the plan.
+The funded portion of the plan has remained relatively constant in the past few periods, although a decline when compared to the most recent year.